HumanSignal/label-studio/docs/source/guide/predictions.md

 <!-- md image_units.md -->

-## Import pre-annotations for text
+## Import span pre-annotations for text

 In this example, import pre-annotations for text using the [named entity recognition template](/templates/named_entity.html):
 ```xml